fsharp/fsharp.org/bigdata/index.md

 headline: Scalable Data, Compute and Messaging with F#
 ---

-This page provides an overview of the packages and tools available for scalable data processing with F#, particularly for taking advantage of cloud-computing resources.
+This is an overview of the packages and tools for scalable data processing with F#, particularly for taking advantage of scalable cloud-computing resources.

 Data processing commonly follows a functional (as opposed to an imperative) model.
 F#'s functional-first design makes data processing pipelines very natural.
-The Type Provider feature of F# 3.0 makes F# a powerful solution for accessing both regular and irregular data, incudling traditional databases, web-scale ontologies and standard structured text formats like JSON, and XML.
+The Type Provider feature of F# 3.0 makes F# a powerful solution for accessing both regular and irregular data, including traditional databases, web-scale ontologies and standard structured text formats like JSON, and XML.

 Scalable distributed calculations also tend to be a very good fit for functional languages in